Skip to content

 If you don't remember your password, then follow the steps in the 'Forgotten Passwords' section.

-If all your MFA tokens don't seem to work, click the 'Lost your tokens?' link in the Iris login page) to request for a single-use OTP that you can use to login to your Iris account.
+If all your MFA tokens don't seem to work, click the 'Lost your tokens?' link in the Iris login page) to request for a single-use OTP that you can use to log in to your Iris account.
 Delete all the MFA tokens in Iris, and create a new one.

-(Q) Can I use the same OTP to login to multiple resources?
+(Q) Can I use the same OTP to log in to multiple resources?

 No, it will not work.
 It's because an OTP (One Time Password) can be used only once for authentication.
 You have to wait until the next 30-second time window starts to get a new OTP.